RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 1.md

 D. Tier 8
 Answer: A.

-Tier 1 is the lowest tier of the STAR program, involving only self-assessment.
+[important] Tier 1 is the lowest tier of the STAR program, involving only self-assessment.

-### Question # 4 - Alice and Bob want to use the Internet to communicate privately.
+### [important] Question # 4 - Alice and Bob want to use the Internet to communicate privately.
 They each have their own asymmetric key pairs and want to use them to create temporary symmetric keys for each connection or session.
 Which of the following will enable them to do this?
 A. Remote Authentication Dial-In User Service (RADIUS)
 B. Rivest-Shamir-Adelman (RSA) encryption
 C. Diffie-Hellman exchange
 D. Terminal Access Controller Access-Control System (TACACS)
 Answer: C.

-The Diffie-Hellman key exchange process is designed to allow two parties to create a shared secret (symmetric key) over an untrusted medium.
+[important] **The Diffie-Hellman key exchange process is designed to allow two parties to create a shared secret (symmetric key) over an untrusted medium**.

 RADIUS is an outmoded access control service for remote users.
 RSA is an encryption scheme.
 TACACS is a network access protocol set used through a centralized server.

 ### Question # 5 - Under European Union (EU) law, a cloud customer who gives sensitive data to a cloud provider is still legally responsible for the damages resulting from a data breach caused by the provider; the EU would say that it is the cloud customer’s fault for choosing the wrong provider.
 This is an example of insufficient _______________.
 A. Proof